 Suitable measures are subject to pre-application discussions, based on the nature of the site and the proposal, and opportunities identified in the context of the development.
 If a development is expected to exceed the standard benchmark for upfront emissions, it should integrate environmental sustainability benefits in the early design phase.
 However, all development proposals are encouraged to assess the opportunities for environmental improvements in the context of the site and respond to these in the design of the proposals.

+Case Study: Ibex House (Grade II listed)

-Use: Offices, retail and cultural space Refurbishment and Extension
+Use: Offices, retail and cultural space

+Refurbishment and Extension